-Coverage: World Bank Development Impact Blog
+Coverage: World Bank Development Impact Blog, BBC News Brasil

 (with Elisabetta Gentile, Nivedhitha Subramanian, Zunia Tirmazee and Kate Vyborny)

-Conditionally Accepted at the Journal of Labor Economics
+Forthcoming at the Journal of Labor Economics

 Abstract: Gender gaps in labor market outcomes persist in South Asia.
 An open question is whether supply or demand side constraints play a larger role.
 We investigate this using matched data from three sources in Lahore, Pakistan: representative samples of jobseekers and employers; administrative data from a job matching platform; and an incentivized binary choice experiment.
 Employers’ gender restrictions are a larger constraint on women’s job opportunities than supply-side decisions.
 This demand-side gap in quantity of job opportunities closes as education levels increase and jobs become more "white-collar".